 Talking about the weather is a serious business in Northern Norway.
 For a start, we call it “he”, as in “he’s in a bad mood today”.
 It’s not surprising, since the weather up here is amazingly entertaining and varied.
 However, what most visitors say is: “It’s not as cold as I thought it would be”.

 The mild waters of the Gulf Stream give Northern Norway and Svalbard the mildest climate of anywhere on earth at this latitude.
-On the island of Værøy, well north of the Arctic Circle, the average temperature doesn’t go below freezing in some months, and there’s no meteorological winter.
+On the island of Værøy, well north of the Arctic Circle, the average temperature doesn’t go below freezing in any month of the year, and there’s no meteorological winter.
 Even the south-west coast of Svalbard is free of ice all year round.

 From Russia with love, southeast winds bring heatwaves to the north